Milos Raonic Bio

 Ferocious First Serve

 Milos began playing tennis when he was nine years old in Thornhill, Ontario.
 He has a monster serve thanks to all those early morning (6:30 a.m.) workouts every day.
+His first serve can reach speeds up to 155 miles per hour!
 Milos says the biggest reason why his game has improved is because he has been working on his attitude.
 Instead of getting angry, he tries to find ways to focus and win.

 First Tennis Title

 Milos won his first ATP tour title, beating the #9 ranked player in the world, Fernando Verdasco, at the SAP Open in San Jose.
 It was the first time a Canadian tennis player won an ATP title since 1995.
 His victory brought a lot of attention to tennis in the Canadian media, so Milos hopes that his victories will help make the sport grow.
 Milos was oh so close to reaching his first Grand Slam Finals recently when he made it all the way to the Semis at Wimbledon.
 He lost to Roger Federer but saw his ranking climb to No.6 six in the world!

 - Speaks Serbian and English

 - Moved from Podgorica, Montenegro, to Canada at age 3

 - Parents are Dusan and Vesna (both engineers); he also has a sister, Jelena, and brother, Momir

 - His dad "used a ball machine at 6:30 a.m. or 9:00 p.m. because court fees were a lot cheaper at this time"